garrettgman/garrettgman.github.io/science.md

     <!-- -->

     1. Example of speed of light
+    2.  imprecise measurements hide this fact, hence, the rise of data science alongside better measurement technology

 4. Data science applies the scientific method to incomplete laws.
-The method remains exactly the same, but now we will need to work with groups of variables, not single variables as our output.
+The method remains exactly the same, but now we will need to work with groups of values, not single values as our output.
 This means that we will need to know:
-    1. How to extract information from distributions
+    1. How to reason about groups of values
-    2. How to identify patterns that involve distributions (i.e. how to spot patterns in noisy data), and
+    2. How to identify patterns that involve group output (i.e. how to spot patterns in noisy data), and
-    3. How to confirm or refute hypotheses about distributions
+    3. How to confirm or refute hypotheses about groups of values

-5. We'll look at each of these starting ith the first in the next few chapters.
+5. Chapter two will complete the foundation of what we call "data science."
+It explains how to reason about and work with distributions of values.

 ------------------------------------------------------------------------